ucscGenomeBrowser/kent/src/product/installer/README.md

 CGIs, and configures the mirror to load data remotely from UCSC.
 The `install` command must be run before any other command is used.

-# How does the GBiC script work?
+# How does the GBiC program work?

-The GBiC script downloads the Genome Browser CGIs and sets up the central MySQL database.
+The GBiC program downloads the Genome Browser CGIs and sets up the central MySQL database.
 All potentially destructive steps require confirmation by the user (unless the -b = batch mode option is specified).

-In particular, MySQL and Apache are installed and setup with the right package manager (yum or apt-get).
+In particular, MySQL and Apache are installed and set up with the right package manager (yum or apt-get).
 A default random password is set for the MySQL root user and added to the ~/.my.cnf file of the Unix root account.
-If you have already setup MySQL, you will need to create the file ~/.my.cnf.
-The script will detect this and create a template file for you.
+If you have already set up MySQL, you will need to create the file ~/.my.cnf.
+The program will detect this and create a template file for you.
-The script also does a few smaller things, like placing symlinks, detecting MariaDB, deactivating SELinux, finding the right path for your Apache install and adapting the MySQL socket config.
+The program also does a few smaller things, like placing symlinks, detecting MariaDB, deactivating SELinux, finding the right path for your Apache install and adapting the MySQL socket config.

 This will leave you with a genome browser accessible on localhost that loads its data through from genome-mysql.soe.ucsc.edu:3306 and hgdownload.soe.ucsc.edu:80.
 If you are not on the US West Coast, it will be too slow for normal use but good enough to test that your setup is working.
-You can then use the script to download assemblies of interest to your local Genome Browser, which will make it at least as fast as the UCSC site.
+You can then use the program to download assemblies of interest to your local Genome Browser, which will make it at least as fast as the UCSC site.

-# The GBiC script commands
+# The GBiC commands

-The first argument of the script is called 'command' in the following.
+The first argument of the program is called 'command' in the following.
 The first command that you will need is "install", it installs the browser dependencies, binaries and basic MySQL infrastructure:

     sudo bash browserSetup.sh install

-There are a number of options supported by the GBiC script.
+There are a number of options supported by the GBiC program.
 In all cases, options must be specified before the command.

-The following example correctly specifies the batch mode option to the script:
+The following example correctly specifies the batch mode option to the program:

     sudo bash browserSetup.sh -b install

-To increase performance of your Genome Browser, the script accepts the command `minimal`.
+To increase performance of your Genome Browser, the program accepts the command `minimal`.
 It will download the minimal tables required for reasonable performance from places on the US continent and possibly others, e.g. from Japan.
 Call it like this to trade space for performance and download a few